dreamyguy/gitlogg/README.md

 I've created error messages with suggested solutions, to help you get past the most common issues.

 However, `git log`'s output can break while it's being processed.
-That's most certainly caused by fields that allow for user input, like _commit messages_.
-These fields may contain characters that crash with those reserved for the generation of `gitlogg.tmp`, namely `\n` and `\r`.
+That's most certainly caused by fields that allow user input, like _commit messages_.
+These fields may contain characters (like `\r`) that crash with those reserved for the generation of `gitlogg.tmp`, namely `\n`.

-Efforts have been made to prevent it from happening, but it might still happen in some edge cases.
-If it does, have a look at the generated `gitlogg.tmp` and see if the expected structure (which is obvious) breaks.
+Efforts have been made to mitigate errors by sanitizing characters that have caused errors before, but it might still happen in some edge cases.
+If it does happen, have a look at the generated `gitlogg.tmp` and see if the expected structure (which is obvious) breaks.
 Once you have identified the line, have a closer look at the commit and look for an unusual character.

-Post an issue with a link to a _gist_ containing your broken `gitlogg.tmp` and I will try to reproduce the problem.
+Post an issue with a link to a _gist_ containing your broken `gitlogg.tmp` and I will try to reproduce the error.

 #### Documentation